MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 This time, the `DrawCircle` call fills the circle using the new properties of the `SKPaint` object.

-Here's the program running on iOS, Android, and the Universal Windows Platform:
+Here's the program running on iOS and Android:

 [![](circle-images/simplecircle-small.png "Triple screenshot of the Simple Circle page")](circle-images/simplecircle-large.png#lightbox "Triple screenshot of the Simple Circle page")